Public Services and Procurement Canada Code of conduct

-- Message from the Deputy Minister and Associate Deputy Minister
+- Message from the deputy minister and associate deputy ministers

-A Message from the Deputy Minister and Associate Deputy Minister
+A Message from the deputy minister and associate deputy ministers

 Every day, as PSPC employees, we are guided by our shared values of respect, integrity, excellence and leadership, and demonstrate our dedication to providing the best service to our clients.
 As the primary common service provider to the Government of Canada, we are accountable to other federal departments and to the Canadian public.
 This accountability inspires the strong foundation of personal and professional integrity with which we work, and motivates the culture of performance excellence we have established as a department.

-Our success depends not only on aiming for the highest standards in service and results, but also on achieving these with integrity every day.
+Our success depends not only on aiming for the highest standards in service and results, but also on achieving these with integrity and respect every day.

 With over 100 federal departments, agencies and boards as our clients, as well as the Canadian public, PSPC has a unique responsibility.
 Whether through purchasing, banking, real estate or any of our core activities, our commitment to the Client Service Strategy and sound stewardship is at the heart of our mandate.
 We must ensure the integrity of our processes and decisions, as well as set standards for major initiatives such as the greening of government operations.